Physical Commonsense Reasoning for Lower-Resourced Languages and Dialects: a Study on Basque: Introduction

 As a fundamental component of human intelligence, physical commonsense reasoning enables individuals to reason about their environment, anticipate future events, and navigate their surroundings.
 Recent research has increasingly examined the reasoning capabilities of LLMs, though such investigations have been conducted predominantly in English \cite{bisk2020piqa, storks2021tiered}.

-This paper focuses on Basque, specifically its Western dialect, as well as Italian, the source language of the dataset upon which our work is based on \cite{pensa2024multi,pensa2024gita4calamita}.
+This paper focuses on Basque, as well as its Western dialect, and Italian, the source language of the dataset upon which our work is based on \cite{pensa2024multi,pensa2024gita4calamita}.
 These low-resource languages provide valuable insight into LLM performance on complex physical-world reasoning tasks under data-limited conditions.

 We manually translated the Italian dataset GITA into standard Basque and automatically adapted it into the Western dialect.
 The Western dialect was selected due to its peripheral status and documented linguistic distance from other Basque varieties, as established in dialectological research \citep{michelena1981lengua}.
 This linguistic divergence is corroborated by several NLP studies: \citet{estarrona2023measuring} identified Biscayan (Western) and Souletin as the most distinct among historical Basque dialects, while \citet{bengoetxea-etal-2025-lost} attributed the negative impact of the Western dialect on Natural Language Inference (NLI) performance to its distance from Standard Basque.